More about rotavirus

 - Raising awareness about simple solutions to defeat diarrheal disease, including rotavirus vaccines.

-- Rotavirus is the most common cause of severe diarrheal disease in children worldwide and accounts for 37 percent of the 760,000 global child deaths attributable to diarrhea.
+- Rotavirus is the most common cause of severe diarrheal disease in children worldwide and accounts for approximately one-third of the nearly 600,000 global child deaths attributable to diarrhea.
 Ninety-five percent of these deaths occur in developing countries.

 - Rotavirus is found in all countries.
 Regardless of hygiene practices or access to clean water, nearly every child in the world is at risk of infection with rotavirus before age three.